Eucalyptus argillacea: Description

 Eucalyptus argillacea is a tree that typically grows to a height of 4 to 14 m with rough, grey, fibrous bark on its trunk and branches.
 The adult leaves are elliptic to lance-shaped or egg-shaped, light green to greyish green, 50-140 mm long and 7-35 mm wide on a petiole 5-23 mm long.
 The flower buds are arranged in groups of between three and seven on a peduncle 3-15 mm long, the individual buds on a pedicel 2-5 mm long.
 The mature buds are pear-shaped, oval or spindle-shaped, 6-10 mm long and 4-6 mm wide with a conical to beaked operculum 2-3 mm long and 3-4 mm wide.
 Flowering occurs from April to July or from October to December and the flowers are creamy white.
 The fruit is a conical capsule, 6-10 mm long and 4-6 mm wide.

 This species is similar to other box-type eucalypts found in tropical areas including E. tectifica, E. distans and E. obconica.

 Taxonomy and naming

-Eucalyptus argillacea was first formally described in 1918 by William Vincent Fitzgerald and the description was publish in Joseph Maiden's book A Critical Revision of the Genus Eucalyptus from specimens collected by Fitzgerald in 1905 from around the base of Mount House.
+Eucalyptus argillacea was first formally described in 1918 by William Vincent Fitzgerald and the description was published in Joseph Maiden's book A Critical Revision of the Genus Eucalyptus from specimens collected by Fitzgerald in 1905 from around the base of Mount House.
 The specific epithet (argillacea) is a Latin word meaning "clayey", referring to the soil at the type location.